proxmox/proxmox-backup/docs/introduction.rst

 backup data and provides an API to create and manage datastores.
 With the API, it's also possible to manage disks and other server-side resources.

 The backup client uses this API to access the backed up data.
-With the command line tool ``proxmox-backup-client`` you can create backups and restore data.
+You can use the ``proxmox-backup-client`` command line tool to create and restore file backups.
-For QEMU_ with `Proxmox Virtual Environment`_ we deliver an integrated client.
+For QEMU_ and LXC_ within `Proxmox Virtual Environment`_, we deliver an integrated client.

 A single backup is allowed to contain several archives.
 For example, when you backup a :term:`virtual machine`, each disk is stored as a separate archive inside that backup.
 The VM configuration itself is stored as an extra file.
-This way, it's easy to access and restore only important parts of the backup, without the need to scan the whole backup.
+This way, it's easy to access and restore only the important parts of the backup, without the need to scan the whole backup.

 Main Features
 -------------

-:Support for Proxmox VE: The `Proxmox Virtual Environment`_ is fully supported and you can easily backup :term:`virtual machine`\ s and :term:`container`\ s.
+:Support for Proxmox VE: The `Proxmox Virtual Environment`_ is fully supported, and you can easily backup :term:`virtual machine`\ s and :term:`container`\ s.

 :Performance: The whole software stack is written in :term:`Rust`,